 PA304.1 Building thermal envelope.
-The building thermal envelope shall be durably sealed to limit infiltration.
+The building thermal envelope shall comply with Sections PA301.1.1 through PA301.1.3.
 The sealing methods between dissimilar materials shall allow for differential expansion and contraction.

 PA304.1.1.
 Installation.
 The components of the building thermal envelope as listed in Table PA304.1.1 shall be installed in accordance with the manufacturer's instructions and the criteria listed in Table PA304.1.1, as applicable to the method of construction.
 Where required by the building official, an approved third party shall inspect all components and verify compliance.